pokui/nsrc-gns3/docs/unusual-configurations/index.md

 The student VMs are configured to make all requests via the apt-cacher-ng proxy.
 If any of them try to access repositories with `https` URLs, the proxy will not permit it.
-Note that this will only affect you if you've asked students to add custom package repositories.
+Note that this will only affect you if you've asked students to add custom package repositories *and* they have `https` URLs.

 There are various [workarounds](https://blog.packagecloud.io/eng/2015/05/05/using-apt-cacher-ng-with-ssl-tls/#caching-objects):